Top 10 Cities Reports for Veterinarians

 Currently CAPC is providing Top Ten Cities Lists for the following disease:

-Roundworms (Toxocara canis) are the most common intestinal parasite in pets, even among well cared for pets.
+Roundworms are common intestinal parasites in cats and dogs, even among well cared for pets.
 Dogs and cats can become infected through ingestion of larvated eggs or an from eating infected hosts such as rodents and birds.
 They can also be transmitted directly from the mother to puppies and kittens through the placenta or nursing.